Alex Kirilloff Player Props: Twins vs. Royals

 Alex Kirilloff At The Plate

-- Kirilloff is batting .268 with eight doubles, four home runs and 21 walks.
+- Kirilloff has eight doubles, four home runs and 21 walks while batting .277.

-- In 60.8% of his 51 games this season, Kirilloff has picked up at least one hit.
-He's also had 10 multi-hit games.

-- Kirilloff has driven in a run in 12 games this year (23.5%), including two games with multiple runs batted in.
+- Kirilloff has driven in a run in 13 games this season (25.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.